ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 ## Usage

-Time to push changes to your project!
+Time to push changes to your project and see the Pipeline execution!

-You can track the the deployment progress and traffic shifting evolution in the Code deploy section of your pipeline for our case in a period of 5 minutes:
+You can track the tests results in the Code Build seciont and the deployment progress and traffic shifting evolution in the Code deploy section of your pipeline, for our case in a period of 5 minutes:

 ![Traffic shifting](images/traffic-shifting.png)

-...and to try your endpoints to see how the traffic shifting works :)
+...and to try your endpoints during the deployment to see how the traffic shifting works

 ![Blue Green deployment results](images/bluegreen.png)